Harvard Extension Courses in Computer Science

 Bruce Huang EdD, PhD, Director of Master's Degree Program in Information Technology, Harvard Extension School - Stephen Elston PhD, Principal Consultant, Quantia Analytics LLC

-This intensive January session course helps students develop an academically strong capstone proposal.
-It is mandatory for candidates in the Master of Liberal Arts, data science, who wish to register for CSCI E-599a in the spring.
-It prepares students to explore interdisciplinary research topics from a variety of industries and areas.
-Through workshops and collaborating with experts from different disciplines, students identify research topics, apply the appropriate data science methods, and use data to advance innovative solutions.
-Students receive guidance and advising to work effectively in teams, refine project proposals, and build the domain knowledge necessary in their selected area.
-By the end of the course, each team submits a detailed research proposal, including project rationale, methods, and expected outcomes, which they intend to execute during CSCI E-599a.
+This course helps students develop academically strong, team-based capstone proposals.
+Working in teams is a critical industry skill that must be mastered for professional success.
+The course is mandatory for candidates in the Master of Liberal Arts, data science, who wish to register for CSCI E-599a in the spring.
+It prepares students to explore interdisciplinary capstone topics from a variety of industries and areas.
+Through workshops and collaboration with industry partners and other capstone students with experience from different industries and disciplines, students identify capstone topics, apply the appropriate data science methods, and use data to advance innovative solutions.
+Students receive guidance on how to work effectively in teams, refine project proposals, and build the domain knowledge necessary in their selected area.
+By the end of the course, each team submits a detailed capstone proposal, including project rationale, literature reviews, methods, and expected outcomes, which they intend to execute during CSCI E-599a.

-Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, data science, who are in their penultimate semester.
+Prerequisites: Registration is limited to officially admitted degree candidates in Master of Liberal Arts, data science, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, CSCI E-599a, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, CSCI E-599a, which they must enroll in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 CSCI E-599a Section 1 (25391)